adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-6.md

 ### Exercise 6.17 {#exercise-617}

+Note: I tried to solve this problem using the same approach that the authors took for the one solution case.
+This does not work, but I am leaving that proof below for my own notes and in case other folks want to see it.

 For this one, I am also going to assume that we need to prove $\Omega(\sqrt{N/M})$ oracle calls are required to find a solution to the search problem that has $M$ solutions.

 Now that there are multiple solutions, the oracle is $O_S=I-2\sum_x' \ket{x}\bra{x}$  where $\sum_x'$ represents the sum over all $M$ solutions to the search problem.